 Spiritual direction explores a deeper relationship with the spiritual aspect of being human.
 Simply put, spiritual direction is helping people tell their sacred stories.

 Finding a spiritual director is a very personal and spiritual quest.
-Here at St. Lawrence, we are blessed to have a group of certified spiritual directors who are able to offer their services.
+Here at St. Lawrence, we are blessed to have a group of certified spiritual directors who can offer their services.

-If you are interested in exploring and deepening your relationship with God, please call or e-mail for further information.
+If you want to explore and deepen your relationship with God, please call or e-mail for further information.
 The spiritual direction coordinator will match you with a compatible certified director who will keep holy your sacred story.

 We look forward to journeying with you!

+St. Lawrence is one of over 9,000 congregations from over 120 Christian denominations with a Stephen Ministry.
 The Stephen Ministry was founded in 1974 by Kenneth C. Haugk, a clinical psychologist and pastor of St. Stephens’ Lutheran Church in St. Louis, MO.
-St. Lawrence is one of more than 9,000 congregations from over 120 Christian denominations that have a Stephen Ministry.
-Over 300,000 Stephen ministers have been trained, ministering to well over one million people throughout the world.
+Over 300,000 Stephen ministers have been trained, ministering to over one million people worldwide.

-A Stephen Minister is a caring, Christian friend who listens, prays, supports and offers faith-based, confidential care for those who are hospitalized, terminally ill, bereaved, in a job crisis, or suffer any one of the many life struggles of our time.
+A Stephen Minister is a caring, Christian friend who listens, prays, supports, and offers faith-based, confidential care for those hospitalized, terminally ill, bereaved, in a job crisis, or suffering one of the many life struggles of our time.

-Stephen Ministers do not take the place of priests, nor do they find solutions to these problems.
-Ministers are not counselors, but trained caregivers.
-Their role is to listen and to care, not to counsel or advise.
+Stephen Ministers do not replace priests or find solutions to these problems.
+Ministers are not counselors but trained caregivers.
+Their role is to listen and care, not to counsel or advise.
 They are trained to make professional referrals when a caregiver’s needs go beyond the scope of their ministry.
 Our ministers have over 50 hours of training and participate in continuing education programs throughout their service.

-If you are in need of care, simply call the Stephen Ministry main phone line.
-One of the Ministers will talk with you and, with permission assign a Stephen Minister.
+If you need care, simply call the Stephen Ministry main phone line.
+One of the Ministers will talk with you and, with permission, assign a Stephen Minister.
 The Minister will contact you and schedule a time to meet.
 The rest is up to you.
-It is very important to understand that this care is strictly confidential.
+It is essential to understand that this care is strictly confidential.
 Those receiving care can be sure that their identity and what goes on in the caring relationship will remain private.

-The Stephen Ministry is a great way for our parish to reach in and reach out to more and more hurting people through our team of well-equipped, well-supervised lay caregivers.
+The Stephen Ministry is an excellent way for our parish to reach out to more hurting people through our team of well-equipped, well-supervised lay caregivers.

 Maybe you've wondered about our women's group at SLM, Women in Transition.
-Maybe you've thought "I'm not in transition.
+Perhaps you've thought, "I'm not in transition.
 Nothing is changing in my life."
 In these past several years, we've seen many changes and many transitions.
 Our lives are changing from day to day, from moment to moment.
 Our lives feel full one day and empty the next; happy one day and sad the next.
 Change is happening.
 We can't stop it.
-Sometimes we feel as though we are in the midst of chaos; that our lives are spinning out of control; that we are the only ones who experience these emotions.
-We can find comfort in learning that we are not alone; that others are most likely spinning in similar orbits.
+Sometimes we feel as though we are in the midst of chaos; our lives are spinning out of control, and we are the only ones who experience these emotions.
+We can find comfort in learning that we are not alone; that others are likely spinning in similar orbits.

 Right now, today, at this moment, think of how your life has changed.
 Are you working from home?
 Are you caring for loved ones, either locally or long distance?
 Are you feeling lonely?
 Are you feeling overwhelmed?
 Are you feeling disconnected?
 Bored?
 Too much to do?
 Ignoring what your body is telling you?
 Are you drinking too much?
-Are you eating too much?
+Are you overeating?

 Together, in this group, let’s share our lives.